hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_code.md

 On Red or Rebol?

-[14:39:08](#ShnOS4kb-s21hypqpPeZc0WBVGmD8W1kYIM3Mg-nRd4) <hiiamboris (NOT THIS ONE)>: nobody break Rebol anymore Ì†ΩÌ∏â
+[14:39:08](#ShnOS4kb-s21hypqpPeZc0WBVGmD8W1kYIM3Mg-nRd4) <hiiamboris (NOT THIS ONE)>: nobody break Rebol anymore üòâ

 [14:39:11](#tNMmHh0Mmz6K0buV9LAOCezBa7AKGyZPhqm_3IyxtRU) <hiiamboris (NOT THIS ONE)>:
 * nobody breaks Rebol anymore ;)